nkakouros-original/ansible-role-elasticsearch/README.md

 However, they were not fit for my needs.
 The first one is too simple and any PRs to add functionality will most likely be stuck in the PR queue for months if not years.
-The second one is too messy for me with old and hard to read ansible code, a lot of bulk from previous versions and confusing documentation.
+The second one is too messy for me with old and hard to read ansible code, a lot of bulk from previous elasticsearch versions and confusing documentation.

 Example Playbook
 ----------------